 A Christian who understands that working for an employer is like working for the Lord will view some union tactics with grave concern.
 Labor unions typically use the threat of boycotts, strikes, and work slowdowns as leverage for their demands, which some consider a violation of the Bible’s teaching against extortion (Luke 3:14).
 We are to “slander no one, to be peaceable and considerate, and always to be gentle toward everyone” (Titus 3:2).
 Being polite and considerate is always commendable.
 “A gentle answer turns away wrath, but a harsh word stirs up anger” (Proverbs 15:1).

 Labor unions and the principle of conscience.
 Most unions do not take a biblical worldview.
-Often, union dues are funneled to ungodly causes such as abortion rights and left-wing political issues.
+Often, union dues are funneled to ungodly causes such as abortion rights.
 Christian members of labor unions who object to the use of their money to fund causes that go against their sincere religious beliefs can write a letter to the union declaring their stand and asking that their portion of the dues be used for some other purpose.

 Labor unions and the principle of equal yoking.
 Scripture says, “Do not be yoked together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness?”
 (2 Corinthians 6:14).
 This applies to marriage, primarily, but it can also guide our choices in other personal relationships, in business, and in the matter of labor unions.